luciotato/LiteScript_online_playground/README.md

 <a href=http://rawgithub.com/luciotato/litescript_online_playground/master/playground/index.html target=_blank>
 check it HERE!</a>
 </h4>
-master/playground/index.html
+[master/playground/index.html]

-This is an online test for LitesScript Language: https://github.com/ltato/LiteScript
+This is an online test for LiteScript Language: https://github.com/ltato/LiteScript

 You can also clone this repository and run the server locally: